 Our aim is to promote and develop an improved understanding of the complexity of both Primary and Secondary Sjögrens Syndrome for all patients, carers and medical professionals.

 Our collective target is to improve treatments for this disabling condition and hopefully a cure "one day"

-10,000 website visitors in less than two years - We're there!
+30,000 website visitors in less than three years - Worldwide information

-Over 10,000 visits have been made to the website of Cambridgeshire Sjogen’s Syndrome Support Group in under two years.
+Over 30,000 visits have been made to the website of Cambridgeshire Sjogen’s Syndrome Support Group in under three years.

 This figure has exceeded all expectations when the website was launched to provide information for local patients suffering from the incurable autoimmune disease Sjogren’s Syndrome.
 In realty it is now reaching patients, their carers and medical professionals well beyond the boundaries of Cambridgeshire and Peterborough, and even the United Kingdom.